AET-DevOps25/team-releaserangers/README.md

 The easiest way to configure your environment for local development is to use the provided setup script:

-This script contains takes the `.env.example` file which contains all necessary environment variables and creates the respective `.env` files for the app.
+This script considers the `.env.example` file which contains all necessary environment variables and creates the respective `.env` files for the app.
 Hence, you can always adapt the `.env.example` file to your needs and run the script again to update your `.env` files.